demingongo/awesomewm-mpris-widget/README.md

 **Right-click** the widget to **show/hide the popup**.

-The popup show all MPRIS clients that have started.
+The popup shows all MPRIS clients that have started.
 You can select (left-click) a media player to control from the popup.

 ## Configuration